Fibromyalgia: Aerobic

 Aerobic exercise for fibromyalgia patients is the most investigated type of exercise.
 It includes activities such as walking, jogging, spinning, cycling, dancing and exercising in water, with walking being named as one of the best methods.
-A 2017 cochrane summary concluded that aerobic exercise probably improves quality of life, slightly decreases pain and improves physical function and makes no difference in fatigue and stiffness.
+A 2017 Cochrane summary concluded that aerobic exercise probably improves quality of life, slightly decreases pain and improves physical function and makes no difference in fatigue and stiffness.
 A 2019 meta-analysis showed that exercising aerobically can reduce autonomic dysfunction and increase heart rate variability.
-This happens when patients exercise at least twice a week, for 45–60 minutes at about 60%-80% of the maximum heart rate.
-Aerobic exercise also decreases anxiety and depression and improves the quality of life.
+This happens when patients exercise at least twice a week, for 45–60 minutes at about 60%–80% of the maximum heart rate.
+Aerobic exercise also decreases anxiety and depression, and improves the quality of life.
+Exercising aerobically 2–3 times a week has been shown to alleviate pain.

-Flexibility

-Combinations of different exercises such as flexibility and aerobic training may improve stiffness.
-However, the evidence is of low-quality.
-It is not clear if flexibility training alone compared to aerobic training is effective at reducing symptoms or has any adverse effects.

 Resistance

-In resistance exercise, participants apply a load to their body using weights, elastic band, body weight or other measures.
+In resistance exercise, participants apply a load to their body using weights, elastic bands, body weight, or other measures.

-Two meta-analyses on fibromyalgia have shown that resistance training can reduce anxiety and depression and one found that it improves quality of life.
+Two meta-analyses on fibromyalgia have shown that resistance training can reduce anxiety and depression, one found that it decreases pain and disease severity and one found that it improves quality of life.
+Resistance training may also improve sleep, with a greater effect than that of flexibility training and a similar effect to that of aerobic exercise.

 The dosage of resistance exercise for women with fibromyalgia was studied in a 2022 meta-analysis.
 Effective dosages were found when exercising twice a week, for at least eight weeks.
 Symptom improvement was found for even low dosages such as 1–2 sets of 4–20 repetitions.
 Most studies use moderate exercise intensity of 40% to 85% one-repetition maximum.
-This level of intensity was effective in reducing pain.
-Some treatment regimes increase the intensity over time (from 40% to 80%), whereas others increase it when the participant is able to perform 12 repetitions.
+This intensity was effective in reducing pain.
+Some treatment regimes increase the intensity over time (from 40% to 80%), whereas others increase it when the participant can perform 12 repetitions.
 High-intensity exercises may cause lower treatment adherence.

-Meditative
+Other exercise types

 A 2021 meta-analysis found that meditative exercise programs (tai chi, yoga, qigong) were superior to other forms of exercise (aerobic, flexibility, resistance) in improving sleep quality.
 Other meta-analyses also found positive effects of tai chi for sleep, fibromyalgia symptoms, and pain, fatigue, depression and quality of life.
-These tai chi interventions frequently included 1-hour sessions practiced 1-3 times a week for 12 weeks.
-Meditative exercises, as a whole, may achieve desired outcomes through biological mechanisms such as antioxidation, anti-inflammation, reduction in sympathetic activity and modulation of glucocorticoid receptor sensitivity.
+These tai chi interventions frequently included 1-hour sessions practiced 1–3 times a week for 12 weeks.
+Meditative exercises, as a whole, may achieve desired outcomes through biological mechanisms such as antioxidation, anti-inflammation, reduction in sympathetic activity, and modulation of glucocorticoid receptor sensitivity.

-Aquatic

 Several reviews and meta-analyses suggest that aquatic training can improve symptoms and wellness in people with fibromyalgia.
 It is recommended to practice aquatic therapy at least twice a week using a low to moderate intensity.
+However, aquatic therapy does not appear to be superior to other types of exercise.